Stampede for stocks as central banks act on inflation

 "If the Fed moves (hikes interest rates next year), it will be okay as long as there is growth," said Barrow Hanley's Head of International Equities Rand Wrighton, referring to bets U.S. rates could go up three times before the end of 2022.

-Attention now turns to the ECB in Frankfurt which is also trying to balance the need to support economies threatened by the virus with the need to cut money printing to cool price rises.
+Attention then turned to the ECB in Frankfurt which is also trying to balance support of a virus-threaten economy with the need to cut money printing to cool price rises.

-The ECB's 1245 GMT policy statement is expected to see it dial back its stimulus one more notch.
-But it is also expected to pledge ongoing support, sticking to its long-held view that inflation will abate on its own.

-Earlier Norway's central bank had also raised its main interest rate for the second time in three months and said more were likely as long as Omicron doesn't force mass lockdowns again. read more
+It said it would cut its bond purchases under its 1.85 trillion euro Pandemic Emergency Purchase Programme (PEPP) next quarter and wind down the scheme by March in a long-flagged move.

+It will, however, keeping reinvesting PEPP profits until the end of 2024 and ramp up the longer-running but more rigid Asset Purchase Programme (APP) to limit the withdrawal effects.

 TURBULENT TURKEY

+Earlier Norway's central bank had also raised its main interest rate for the second time in three months and said more were likely, whereas the Swiss National Bank kept its rates locked at -0.75%. read more

 Sterling raced past $1.33 after the BOE's hike move having peaked for the year back in May at $1.4250.
-Shares in Britain's big banks like Barclays and Lloyds jumped more than 5% on the basis that they will now be able to push up lending rates.
+Shares in Britain's big banks like Barclays and Lloyds jumped 5% on the presumption that they will now be able to push up lending rates.

 The euro was soft peddling at just below $1.13 after forward-looking euro zone purchasing manager data had come in weaker than expected earlier. read more